osnr/rpi-bitbang-ethernet/README.md

 TCP!

+I guess there's something that I feel drawn to about using a tiny amount of code to interoperate with a giant, complicated, modern system, because the system still understands the simple original protocol somewhere deep down.
+I also like the idea of leapfrogging what would have had to be custom hardware in the old days using a modern CPU.

 I think it would be cool to make a radically small OS with graphics, networking, and so on, where you just dedicate cores to bit-bang each of them.
-All the parts of computing that are interesting and fun without any of the boring and arbitrary peripheral setup code. the essential complexity of protocols instead of the inessential complexity of drivers
+All the parts of computing that are interesting and fun without any of the boring and arbitrary peripheral setup code / the essential complexity of protocols instead of the inessential complexity of drivers